 to empty your mind at least once a day.

-- Take a regular short break.
+Take regular short breaks.
 You might do a

 breathing exercise, a mini meditation, a guided relaxation from a CD, or simply